-“Thanks to” COVID-19, the year of 2020 has become challenging for most of us.
+“Thanks to” COVID-19, the year 2020 has become challenging for most of us.
 Regardless of niches and skills, all specialists had to think of new business plans and strategies to stay afloat.

 2021 is coming, and most experts predict it to be even more troubling for businesses.
-As a marketer, you understand the need for changes to adjust your projects to a new, post-COVID reality.
+As a marketer, you understand the need to adjust your projects to a new, post-COVID reality.
 And no matter how experienced and skillful you are, this reality requires some alternative knowledge and skills to control everything and succeed.

 In this article, you’ll find five soft skills for every marketer to master in 2021 for even better work on projects.

 When working with a group of people from different departments, transparency is key to gaining trust and respect.
 Your staff needs to understand what happens in the company and what CEOs or departments plan to do next.

 Honest communications across all departments will help everyone focus on the shared goal and find the best marketing strategies for its implementation.

 Transparency is also about your ability to accept personal flaws as a marketer and start working on your growth as a specialist.
 It can encourage a learning culture within your department and facilitate your team members’ upskilling too.

 This one is, probably, the #1 lesson we’ve all learned in 2020: Adaptability to different situations is what determines business and marketing success today.
 Your skill to adjust plans and strategies to a fast-changing world and rules on the market is a must-have now.

 Learn to analyze everything real quick and be ready to introduce a few alternative marketing strategies if necessary.
 Finally, always have a few argumentative essays in a pocket to prove your position to your boss, clients, or team members.

 Adaptability is also about your skill to work with different people.
 You need to understand that one style of management and communication doesn’t fit everyone.
 As well as your different customers need an individual approach for your marketing success, people in your marketing team need it too.